webofdata/specification-archived/specification.md

 ## Data Model Definition

 The WebOfData data model can be thought of as an Entity-Graph model.
-Entities are complex objects of keys with values.
+At it's core is the notion of an entity.
+An entity has identity in the form of an IRI.
+An entity also has properties whose 'names' or 'keys' are also IRIs.
+The use of IRIs to identify things and name properties provides a powerful, web scale approach to naming.

+The values of these properties can either be literals, based on XML schema data types, or complex types such as arrays, or another entity.
+Finally, there is a reference type.
+The reference type has a value that is a URI.
+This URI references another entity, allowing the creation of a graph of entities that can span the web.

+The value of a reference type is an IRI and not some local internal identifier.
+The power of this is that it can be resolved globally.
+It can be used to lookup a related entity from one or more API endpoints.
+WoD does not define where a client can resolve a reference value, but does define the capabilities that a WoD query endpoint should support.

 Where keys are IRIs and values can be literals, lists of values, an entity or list of entities.
 In addition, a reference value type can point to (reference) another entity.
 This allows entities to be connected together in a graph at global scale.

-The value of a reference type is an IRI and not some local internal identifier.
-The power of this is that it can be resolved globally.
-It can be used to lookup the related entity from one or more API endpoints.
-WoD does not define where a client can resolve a reference value, but does define the capabilities that a WoD query endpoint should support.

 Given that each entity is only a partial representation of a subject the data model also defines how to merge two entities.
 (The algorithm can be applied recursively to merge multiple representations.)